insarlab/MintPy/docs/api/attributes.md

 +  NO_DATA_VALUE = No data value, value that should be ignored.
 +  UNIT = data unit, i.e. m, m/yr, radian, and 1 for file without unit, such as coherence [[source]](https://github.com/insarlab/MintPy/blob/main/src/mintpy/objects/stack.py#L75)
 +  REF_DATE = reference date
++  REF_X/Y = column/row of the reference point
-+  REF_X/Y/LAT/LON = column/row/latitude/longitude of reference point
++  REF_LAT/LON = latitude/northing and longitude/easting of the reference point (in degrees or meters)
 +  SUBSET_XMIN/XMAX/YMIN/YMAX = start/end column/row number of subset in the original coverage
 +  MODIFICATION_TIME = dataset modification time, exists in ifgramStack.h5 file for 3D dataset, used for "--update" option of unwrap error corrections.
 +  NCORRLOOKS = number of independent looks, as explained in [SNAPHU](https://web.stanford.edu/group/radar/softwareandlinks/sw/snaphu/snaphu.conf.full)